 Into every curator’s day some drudgery must fall and for the forseeable future, it’s going to be evaluating duplicates–which is actually more fun than it sounds.

-Being an omnivorous kind of collector, Mr. Cotsen has always been prone to picking up multiple copies of books.
-When it had to be brought (very tactfully) to his attention that two (or more) copies of the same thing had been bought within months of each other, he would quip that at least he knew what he liked.
+Being an omnivorous collector, Mr. Cotsen has always been prone to picking up multiple copies of books.
+When it had to be brought to his attention that two (or more) copies of the same thing had been bought within months, he would quip that he knew what he liked.
 Picture books from all over Europe between 1890 and 1950 are books he particularly likes.
-So looking through all these duplicate and variant copies means I get to be dazzled over and over again by the extraordinary creativity of artists during this period.
+So looking through the variant copies means being dazzled all over again by the period’s extraordinary creativity.

 Below is volume 3 of Jugendland (1903), a periodical for boys and girls edited by Heinrich Moser and Ulrich Kohlbrunner that was published by the Swiss firm Künzli.
 Its binding design, the endpapers, and title page are all executed by illustrator and caricaturist Arpad Schmidhammer (1857-1921).
 He got his start contributing to annuals like Jugendland and Knecht Ruprecht, but is perhaps better known for his propagandistic picture books like Lieb Vaterland magst ruhig sein.